-Give your home an extra boost of air during the warmer months with a tower fan.
-Whether you’re looking for something budget friendly, or willing to spend a little more for a high-end model, we bring you this guide on what tower fans you can get, plus any features to consider.
+Tower fans are a slimline and simple way to cool any home.
+Whether you’re looking for something budget friendly, or willing to spend a little more for a high-end model, we bring you this guide on which tower fans you can get, plus any features to consider.

-If you’re tossing up between a regular pedestal fan and a tower design, there are a number of factors that separate the two types including:
+If you’re tossing up between a pedestal fan and a tower design, there are a number of factors that separate the two types, including:

 - Space: Tower fans are ideal when space is limited such as for apartments or small rooms.
 This is because their slender design allows them to fit almost anywhere.
 Pedestal fans, however, have large blades and in turn, aren’t as compact.
 But if space isn’t an issue, a pedestal fan might well suffice.